Travel Italy First Covid-19 Free Country (It’s Recovering Very Fast)

 A few months ago, Italy was the most affected country during this COVID-19 pandemic.
-Over 31,600 Italians have lost their lives because of this deadly virus since it came into light on February 21.
+Over 31,600 Italians have lost their lives because of this deadly virus since it came to light on February 21.
 As per the records, Italy has registered as the third-highest death toll in the globe.
 But now the cases have been consistently decreasing, thus the government of Italy has decided to ease the lockdown.
 Many tourists all across the world have started to visit Italy now.
-So in this article, we will discuss everything about why do you need to travel Italy and what are the norms that you should follow and some advantages of planning a trip to Italy after lockdown.
+So in this article, we will discuss everything about why do you need to travel to Italy and what are the norms that you should follow, and some advantages of planning a trip to Italy after the lockdown.

 Tourism has again started in Italy after the coronavirus lockdown.
 This reopening has offered ultimate relief to the travel industry as well as the tourists.
 The country has also made plenty of changes when it comes to the tourist trade.